 Rock City features pathways through massive ancient rock formations, gardens with over 400 native plant species, a panoramic views of “7 States”, and the gnome inhabited Fairyland Caverns.
 They also have really fun seasonal events planned throughout the year with actors and special kids activities- for Spring Break it will be a Sword Fighter event.

-Of all the attractions in Chattanooga, Ruby Falls, was my children’s favorite.
+Of all the attractions in Chattanooga TN, Ruby Falls, was my children’s favorite.
 It was just so unlike anything they had ever seen before, they were fascinated.
 I was too!
 Located deep within the caverns of Lookout Mountain, Ruby Falls is an underground waterfall among the highest in the U.S.

 You take an elevator deep down under the mountain to see where Leo Lambert discovered the caverns in 1928.
 He crawled through the beginning portion of the trip but luckily they have expanded the passage to make comfortable walk ways past various impressive cave formations.
 The trip would be worth it even without the waterfall but it is really a crowning jewel and when the cavern opens up and the waterfall is lit up, it is amazing to realize they accidentally found this treasure.
 Your kids just may want to become speleologist after this!